Desktop Publishing Revolution: Then and Now

 The Rise of Digital Media

 The rise of digital media introduced new challenges and opportunities for desktop publishing.
 Designers now needed to consider how their creations would look on various digital platforms, from websites to mobile apps.
-Desktop publishing software responded by incorporating web design and responsive design features, enabling the creation of digital-friendly content.
+Desktop publishing software responded by incorporating UX Design and responsive design features, enabling the creation of digital-friendly content.

 Today’s Desktop Publishing Landscape